galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

    kubectl  apply -f cluster-lb.yaml
    ```

-   Get the addresses of the Admin and Managed Servers:
+   Get the addresses of the Admin and Managed Servers (please wait for the external IP addresses to be assigned):

    ```
-   kubectl get svc
+   kubectl get svc --watch
    ```

    Example output: